Cleavage (breasts): Historical perspective

-American cultural anthropologist Katherine Ann Dettwyler, proposed that men aren't necessarily biologically drawn to breasts as "humans can learn to view breasts as sexually attractive."
+American cultural anthropologist Katherine Ann Dettwyler, proposed that men are not necessarily biologically drawn to breasts as "humans can learn to view breasts as sexually attractive."
 Author Elizabeth Gould Davis said breasts, along with phalluses, were revered by the women of Çatalhöyük as instruments of motherhood but after a "patriarchal revolution", when men had appropriated both phallus worship and "the breast fetish" for themselves, these organs "acquired the erotic significance with which they are now endowed".
 Some scholars argue that it is important that the breast is partly or fully covered to be erotic.
 French semiotician Roland Barthes observed, "Woman is desexualized at the very moment when she is stripped naked"; while historical commentator Susan L. Stanton observes, "There is no mystery in a naked breast, there is no need to fantasize about what is beneath the clothing."

 According to author Marilyn Yalom in A History of the Breast, around these times, male thinkers decided a nursing mother's breasts were both erotic and a source of nourishment for future citizens of the nation.
 According to psychologist Richard D. McAnulty, when breasts are hypersexualized, they are not perceived as a body part to breastfeed infants.
 Therefore, exposure of the breast, such as in public breastfeeding, is considered embarrassing.
 Science journalist Natalie Angier shifts from using the term "functional" to using the term "maternal" to describe the "non-aesthetic breast" in her book Woman: An Intimate Geography (1999).
 In the same book, she argues human fascination with full cleavage may be a result of our fascination with round objects and attraction towards well-defined curves.